 5. Pricing Policy

 Google sites is a free application that comes as part of the Google production suite.
 If you’re a free user of Google, your site storage is limited.
-To increase it, you need to choose between the standard and unlimited Google Apps plans: $5/month per user and $10/month per user, respectively.
-The standard plan is discounted to $50/year if you choose to pay annually.
+To increase it and to gain more functionality, you need to upgrade to one of the paid plans G Suite offers.
+These include:

 When your site is ready, you can connect a previously purchased domain name or buy a new one through Google.
 Google partners with multiple domain name providers to help you get through the process and set up Google Apps for your new domain.